12 Best Adaptogens to Feel Less Stressed, Get Laser Focused and More

 What makes adaptogens so powerful?
 Plus the top adaptogens for sleep, stress and fatigue

 Adaptogens are unique plants or herbs that support your adrenal system.
 They help balance your hormones, so you can manage your stress response on a day to day basis.
 They adapt to what your body needs and have the ability to regulate your system up or down depending on the need in the moment.

 Think of it like this.
 If you’ve ever driven a sports car, when you step on the gas, it very quickly moves forward, and when you let off, it slows down quickly.
 In contrast, in your grandmother’s car, you can pin the accelerator to the floor, but you have to wait two seconds for the car to lurch forward.
 When you release the gas, it kind of coasts.

 Your adrenals are the same way.
 You want them to make stress hormones quickly when needed, then to stop making the hormones as soon as you’re done.
 That’s what adaptogens do – they make your adrenals react more quickly, so you spend less time and energy making stress hormones.

-Several human studies show that ashwagandha decreases anxiety, stress, c-reactive protein and cortisol.[9, 10, 11] The decrease in cortisol is worth talking about, especially when you compare the effects of ashwagandha to those of other stress-reducing supplements.
+Decreases anxiety and stress: Several human studies show that ashwagandha decreases anxiety, stress, c-reactive protein and cortisol.[9, 10, 11] The decrease in cortisol is worth talking about, especially when you compare the effects of ashwagandha to those of other stress-reducing supplements.
 Studies show ashwagandha decreased stress 14.5-27.9% in healthy but stressed people. (note: if you check email or Facebook, at least part of your body is stressed…you’re human.)